 Permanent data files may contain any kind of data and may be accessed sequentially or randomly, depending on how they were created.
 The user is responsible for reading them accordingly.
-RBM maintains no details on content, addressing, or record size.
-When allocating files, any file defined in an area with a D as the second character of the area mnemonic is considered a data file.

 FILE NAME

 Only permanent RAD files have a file name.
 Some names are entered into the dictionary for the appropriate area at System Generation; others are entered later by the RAD Editor.
 After the name is in the dictionary, an !ASSIGN control command or a call to M:ASSIGN can equate either an operational label or a FORTRAN device unit number to this file name.